felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 As a child who wanted to become a teacher for most of his life, I can't be more satisfied with my current career choice: teaching businesses how to learn.
-I have no idea what I did to deserve this great luck, even though it was far from a painless experience to get here.
+I have no idea what I did to land on this path, even though it was far from a painless experience to get here.
+I finally feel like I'm my X.

 If you personally suffer with learning anxiety and made it this far in this blog post, I'm confident that you are already on the right path.
 I